Tucchhaa/3d-canvas/README.md

 ### Bugs:

 1. If camera's direction is opposite to positive Z, then vertical rotation doesn't work properly
+2. We need more advanced ZSort.
+Some times polygons are drawed in the wrong order.

 ### Functionality:

 1. Lights
 2. Shadow projections
-3. We need more advanced ZSort.
-Some times polygons are drawed in the wrong order.
-4. Need to add more complex 3D-objects
+3. Need to add more complex 3D-objects

 ### Refactoring:

 1. refactor rotation method
+2. Need more optimization, renderering a lot of polygons causes lugs
-2. we should recognize if vertex is on the screen before projecting it (+optimization)
+3. we should recognize if vertex is on the screen before projecting it (+optimization)
-3. Use requestAnimationFrame instead of intervals
+4. Use requestAnimationFrame instead of intervals

 ### Bonus functionality: